metacpan/metacpan-cpan-extracted/distros/A/Archive-Libarchive/maint/README.md

 and because maintaining individual function bindings is tedious and error-prone;
 development for `Archive-Libarchive` uses code generation to generate bindings and documentation for most methods.
-Only the methods that require Perl wrappers, or need type subtle type conversions are implemented manually.
+Only the methods that require Perl wrappers, or need subtle type conversions are implemented manually.
 Files that are generated automatically should have a comment indicating that they should not be updated directly.

 To keep things consistent and reliable, we maintain a reference build of the oldest and most recently supported versions of `libarchive` in a docker image.
 This means that